-Creamy risotto and plump juicy prawns / shrimp are a match made in heaven.
-You’d swear there’s a ton of cream in this, but there’s not a single drop.
-This is a great everyday Prawn Risotto that’s very low maintenance and easy, but a cut above basic risottos!
+This beautiful Prawn Risotto will make you feel like you’re in a fine dining restaurant.
+Creamy risotto and plump juicy prawns (shrimp) are a match made in heaven, and you’d swear there’s a ton of cream in this but there’s not a single drop!

 Risotto is not hard, truly it’s not.
 I don’t get why they talk it up so much on reality cooking shows!

 The flavour base: seared prawns

 What’s that you say?
 You don’t have homemade seafood stock in your freezer? 🤷🏻♀️

 And Nagi says no! to basic supermarket fish stock.

 What to do?? 🤔